eunwooo0717/pathpay/website/index.md

 # Fuel Smarter on Every Trip

 PathPay helps Seoul drivers pick the fueling stop that minimizes **total trip cost**—fuel price, detour fuel, and time value—between Gwangjin and Songpa.
-The site takes visual cues from the clean, high-contrast look of the Apache Hadoop homepage while keeping a lightweight, mobile-friendly layout.
+It keeps a lightweight, mobile-friendly layout for quick scanning on any device.

 - 🔗 **Docs** – Full setup & API reference on
   [ReadTheDocs]({{ site.docs_url }})